 As the International Monitoring, Control and Surveillance (IMCS) Network was not present, the Secretariat provided a verbal update on collaborative activities between NPFC and the IMCS Network.
 The Secretariat highlighted that NPFC had benefited significantly from involvement with the network since joining.
 IMCS had sponsored a visit by NPFC’s web database service provider to Tokyo in 2024, helping planning purposes.
 Two initiatives were underway: an IUU vessel list hub that would allow RFMO secretariats easier access to up-to-date information when cross-listing vessels, and a combined registry of authorized vessels using publicly available information with a search feature.

-One Member suggested that NPFC consider developing an MoU with IATTC, noting that the Performance Review had recommended this, and the FAO transshipment guidelines highlight the importance of data sharing between overlapping RFMOs.
+One Member suggested that NPFC consider developing an MoU with IATTC, noting that the two organizations have overlapping Convention Areas, and the relevant recommendation from the Performance Review, and the FAO transshipment guidelines highlight the importance of data sharing between overlapping RFMOs.

 Several Members agreed with this suggestion, and the TCC discussed the procedure in terms of timeline and who would be responsible in producing the draft MoU.